|Guide||♦||6 Triplogs||1 Topic|

 The difficulty may be incorrectly rated.
 Edit if you know better.

 Narrow canyon that accesses popular climbing area known as Isolation Canyon.
-Hike features flowing water during wet seasons.
-Dry seasons will still provide intermittent pools of water, but not regular flow.
+The hike features flowing water during wet seasons.
+Dry seasons will still provide seasonal pools of water, but not regular flow.
 Several falls require down climbs with existing ropes or steep bypasses.

 Distances are up to you (one-way):

-Junction with canyon draining from east with several large falls: ~0.75mi
+Junction with canyon draining from the east with several significant falls: ~0.75mi